MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/configure-myanalytics.md

 * [Set MyAnalytics access for multiple users](#set-myanalytics-access-for-multiple-users)

 > [!Important]
-> You might have scripts in place that use the PowerShell cmdlets Get-UserAnalyticsConfig and Set-UserAnalyticsConfig.
-By November 10, 2020, these cmdlets will be retired, and replaced by the new cmdlets Get-MyAnalyticsFeatureConfig and Set-MyAnalyticsFeatureConfig, respectively.
+> You might have scripts in place that use the PowerShell cmdlets [Get-UserAnalyticsConfig](https://docs.microsoft.com/powershell/module/exchange/get-useranalyticsconfig?view=exchange-ps) and [Set-UserAnalyticsConfig](https://docs.microsoft.com/powershell/module/exchange/set-useranalyticsconfig?view=exchange-ps).
+By January 25, 2020, these cmdlets will be retired, and replaced by the new cmdlets Get-MyAnalyticsFeatureConfig and Set-MyAnalyticsFeatureConfig, respectively.
 Please be sure to update your workflow and scripts to use the new cmdlets (as described in the following sections) by that date.

 ### User configuration settings